The Problems of Rats in Drains

 Fixing any broken drains is the first step.
 While doing so you could also have a rat-stop installed – a gate-like structure that provides another barrier to entry.
 To get rid of a current infestation in your drains, you can use lethal or non-lethal traps, or poisoned bait.
 Talk to a professional pest control service provider to find the best solution.
 They will also provide clean up and disposal of the rats, either trapped or killed.

 Prevention is the best way to stop rats accessing your drainage system.
 Make regular checks that your drains are in proper working order.
-If you do find rats in your drains, call a professional pest controller as soon as possible to eliminate the infestation and prevent damage to your building.
+If you do find rats in your drains, call the professional pest controllers at ClearFirst Pest Control as soon as possible to eliminate the infestation and prevent damage to your building.